adbar/htmldate/README.rst

 order to build text corpora for (computational) linguistic analysis.
 For more information:

--  Barbaresi, Adrien. "[Efficient construction of metadata-enhanced web corpora](https://hal.archives-ouvertes.fr/hal-01348706/document)."
-10th Web as Corpus Workshop.
-2016.
+-  Barbaresi, Adrien. "[Efficient construction of metadata-enhanced web corpora](https://hal.archives-ouvertes.fr/hal-01348706/document)", Proceedings of the [10th Web as Corpus Workshop (WAC-X)](https://www.sigwac.org.uk/wiki/WAC-X), 2016.

 ### Kudos to...